A day working for a safer and healthier future

 So the day included sessions to address all of the above.

-Several weeks ago our administration manager, Katrina Jackson attended a two day City & Guild approved ‘Train the Trainer’ course in manual handling.
+Several weeks ago our administration manager attended a two day City & Guild approved ‘Train the Trainer’ course in manual handling.
 This was designed to get in house competent knowledge, which could be tailored to fit the needs of our team.

-Katrina delivered a manual handling session to the staff, which included in depth information on anatomy, so that they could better understand how injuries happen.
-Everyone’s attention was on Kat as she showed slides and diagrams of the spine and explained how a simple incorrect lifting method, can amplify the weight of a load, putting massive strain on the spine and muscles.
+She delivered a manual handling session to the staff, which included in depth information on anatomy, so that they could better understand how injuries happen.
+Everyone’s attention was on her as she showed slides and diagrams of the spine and explained how a simple incorrect lifting method, can amplify the weight of a load, putting massive strain on the spine and muscles.

 A fire extinguisher, some boxes with varying size and weight, and a tub or Storm Dry water repellent cream were used, to demonstrate lifting methods.

-There were laughs aplenty as Kat invited each of us, to lift the various items and the careless methods we used showed just how important it is, to go over this stuff again and again; we just get sloppy otherwise, and it only takes a moment of inattention to end up with a strain or worse.
+There were laughs aplenty as each of us lifted various items and the careless methods we used showed just how important it is, to go over this stuff again and again; we just get sloppy otherwise, and it only takes a moment of inattention to end up with a strain or worse.

-The facts and figures about the time back injuries can mean off work and the awful impact they can have on a family brought home the gravity of the problem and Kat did a great job.
+The facts and figures about the time back injuries can mean off work and the awful impact they can have on a family brought home the gravity of the problem.

 Administrator, Sian Caley had also been working hard in advance, to prepare for today.
 Sian attended a full day training course under the http://www.fit2fit.org/ mask face fit training scheme.
 This scheme is a HSE approved method of training staff to a standard where they can carry out mask face fit testing and satisfy the requirements of the Personal Protective Equipment Regulations (PPER), 1992, which state, amongst other things, that the PPE must fit the wearer, be selected by a competent person and training in it’s use should be given; why it is used and how it is used.